XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Add new occlusion based classifier scoring in accordance to the v0.1 API draft for ImageClassifierSaliencyMapGenerator.

 * Add new RISE based perturbation algorithm in accordance to the v0.1 API draft for PerturbImage
+* Add new similarity based scoring algorithm in accordance to the v0.1 API draft for ImageSimilaritySaliencyMapGenerator

 * Remove old "stub" implementations in transitioning to the new API draft